byte2pixel/serilog-sinks-file-encrypt/resources/nuget/Serilog.Sinks.File.Encrypt.md

 ### 1. Generate RSA Key Pair

-First, generate an RSA key pair using the CLI tool:
+Generate an RSA key pair using the CLI tool:

 ```bash
 serilog-encrypt generate --output ./keys
 ```

-This creates two files:
+This creates:
 - `public_key.xml`: Used for encryption (safe to include with your application)
 - `private_key.xml`: Used for decryption (keep secure, do not distribute)